-All of these human foods should be offered without seasonings and flavorings which can make your cat ill.
+These human foods should be offered without seasonings and flavorings that can make your cat ill.

-And they shouldn’t be used as a long term replacement for a complete pre-prepared cat food without your vet’s blessing.
+And they shouldn’t be used as a long term replacement for a complete prepared cat food without your vet’s blessing.

-Here are a few more tips to tempt an unhungry cat back to the food bowl:
+Here are a few more tips to tempt a skinny cat to the food bowl:

-Warming food can also help stimulate a cat’s appetite.
-Warm food is more aromatic which might be more appealing to your cat, especially if their sense of smell is fading.
-Take care though to check to temperature before feeding.
+- Warming food can also help stimulate a cat’s appetite.
+Warm food is more aromatic, which makes it more appealing if your cat’s sense of smell is fading.
+Take care, though, to check to temperature before feeding.

 How to Fatten up a Cat – Summary

-We hope that we have helped you with how to fatten up a cat.
+We hope we have helped you with how to fatten up a skinny cat.

 We have learned that foods high in calories and fat are useful when considering how to make a cat gain weight.

-Kitten foods are typically the most fattening cat food, so your vet might recommend them to help an elderly cat losing weight too.
+Kitten foods are typically the most fattening cat food.
+So your vet might recommend them to help an elderly underweight cat, too.